karnotxyz/karnot-cli/docs/setup.md

 If logging out does not help, restarting the computer should.

-**There are few more dependencies required by `madara` to build various crates and related dependencies**.
+**Additionally, there are a few more dependencies required by madara for building various crates and related dependencies.**.

 ## `Ubuntu`